yitongphysics/LorentzModel/Readme.txt

   tetrahedron information, position file of many frames -> packing fraction of percolating tetrahedrons at all frames reasdPackingFractionArray.ipynb read the tetrahedron information, packing fraction of percolating tetrahedrons at all frames -> plots

+transitionRate.cpp compute the jumps between tetrahedrons and initial number of probes in each tetrahedron. computeTransition.py compute the transition rate.

+MarkovProperty.cpp compute the jumps between tetrahedrons and initial tetrahedron of each probe.
+MarkovPropertyArray.py compute the velocity correlation, expected return probabillity and realized return probability.